smngo/CS_428_Computer_Security_Labs/Return-to-libc_Attack_Lab2/README.md

 ## Overview

 This lab investigates the return-to-libc attack, a technique for exploiting buffer-overflow vulnerabilities that bypasses the non-executable stack protection found in operating systems like Fedora Linux.
-Rather than injecting and jumping to shellcode on the stack, this attack redirects execution to existing code already loaded in memory — specifically functions inside the libc library — making it effective even when the stack itself cannot execute code.
+Rather than injecting and jumping to shellcode on the stack, this attack redirects execution to existing code already loaded in memory, specifically functions inside the libc library; making it effective even when the stack itself cannot execute code.

 ## Learning Objective